Electoral system: Runoff systems

 A different form of single-winner preferential voting is the contingent vote where voters do not rank all candidates, but rank just two or three.
-If no candidate has a majority in the first round, all candidates except the top two are excluded.
+The first preferences are counted.
+If no candidate has a majority in the first round, all candidates except the two with the most votes are excluded.
 If the voter gave first preference to one of the excluded candidates, the vote is transferred to the next usable back-up preferences if possible, or otherwise put in the exhausted pile.
-The resulting vote totals are used to determine the winner by majority.
-This system is used in Sri Lankan presidential elections, with voters allowed to give three preferences.
+The canadidate who holds most of the resulting votes is the winner.
+With only two in the contest at the end, the winner holds a majority of the votes that are still in play.
+This system is used in Sri Lankan presidential elections, with voters allowed to mark three preferences.

 The other main form of runoff system is the two-round system, which is the most common system used for presidential elections around the world, being used in 88 countries.
 It is also used, in conjunction with single-member districts, in 20 countries for electing members of the legislature.
 If no candidate achieves a majority of votes in the first round of voting, a second round is held to determine the winner.
 In most cases the second round is limited to the top two candidates from the first round, although in some elections more than two candidates may choose to contest the second round; in these cases the second-round winner is not required to have a majority of votes, but may be elected by having a plurality of votes.

 Some countries use a modified form of the two-round system, so going to a second round happens less often.
-In Ecuador a candidate in the presidential election is declared the winner if they receive more than 50 percent of the vote or 40% of the vote and are 10% ahead of their nearest rival, In Argentina, where the system is known as ballotage, election is achieved by those with majority or if they have 45% and a 10% lead.
+In Ecuador a candidate in the presidential election is declared the winner if they receive more than 50 percent of the vote or 40% of the vote and are 10% ahead of their nearest rival, In Argentina, where the system is known as ballotage, election is achieved by those with majority or if they have 40% and a 10% lead.

 In some cases, where a certain level of support is required, a runoff may be held using a different system.
-In U.S. presidential elections, when no candidate wins a majority of the United States Electoral College (using seat count, not votes cast, as is used in the majoritarian systems described above), a contingent election is held by the House of Representatives, not the voters themselves.
+In U.S. presidential elections, when no candidate wins a majority of the United States Electoral College (using seat count, not votes cast, as is used in the winner-take-all systems described above), a contingent election is held by the House of Representatives, not the voters themselves.
 The House contingency election sees three candidates go on to the last round and the Representatives of each state vote as a single unit, not as individuals, with the state's votes going to the plurality winner of the State members' votes.